hhandoko/play2-scala-pdf/README.md

 }
 ```

-Then this template, after having imported ```com.builtamont.play.pdf.PdfGenerator```, can simply be rendered as:
+Then this template, after having imported ```com.hhandoko.play.pdf.PdfGenerator```, can simply be rendered as:
 ``` scala
 class HomeController @Inject() (pdfGen: PdfGenerator) extends Controller {